Last Updated: Jan 31, 2022

 Lidarr functions the same way as Sonarr and Radarr, but specifically for audio files.
 Like the aforementioned applications, it can detect news files via RSS feeds and can automatically upgrade existing files in your library when a better-quality format becomes available.
 Lidarr also works popular operating systems like Windows, Mac and Linux, including Raspberry PI.

 Lidarr is regularly maintained and updated by its community of contributors and developers to assure users that it would works as seamlessly as possible.
-The latest version, 0.8.1.2135, was released in April of 2021.
+Changelogs can be seen on their github page.

 Lidarr has several impressive audio file management features that include manual and automatic search and downloading.
 It can be fully integrated with popular NZB downloaders, SABnzbd and NZBGet, and provides detailed information on the files you want to download.